 Read More

-In addition to the requirements listed above, and your completion of the three different phases of the program, all STAR graduates must maintain at least six months of uninterrupted sobriety, attend regular twelve step meetings, work with a sponsor or other mentor, have stable living conditions, and present a relapse prevention plan.
+In addition to the requirements listed above, and your completion of the three phases of the program, all STAR graduates must maintain at least six months of uninterrupted sobriety, attend regular twelve-step meetings, work with a sponsor or other mentor, have stable living conditions, and present a relapse prevention plan.
 Upon graduation, your term of supervised release is reduced by one year.
-If you have more than one year left of supervised release after you graduate, you will return to regular supervision until […]..
+If you have more than one year left of supervised release after you graduate, you will return to regular supervision until your term […]..

 Read More